Gertz v. Robert Welch, Inc.: Concurrence

-Dissenting opinions
+Dissents

-The minority chose a variety of grounds for its disagreement.
-In the longest, Byron White accused his colleagues of overreaching, a common theme of his dissents.
-"The Court, in a few printed pages, has federalized major aspects of libel law by declaring unconstitutional in important respects the prevailing defamation law in all or most of the 50 States," he said.
-"There are wholly insufficient grounds for scuttling the libel laws of the States in such wholesale fashion, to say nothing of deprecating the reputation interest of ordinary citizens and rendering them powerless to protect themselves...
+The dissenting Justices' disagreements with the majority opinion rested on a variety of grounds.
+In the longest, Justice Byron White accused his colleagues of overreaching, writing that "the Court, in a few printed pages, has federalized major aspects of libel law by declaring unconstitutional in important respects the prevailing defamation law in all or most of the 50 States."
+He also stated that "there are wholly insufficient grounds for scuttling the libel laws of the States in such wholesale fashion, to say nothing of deprecating the reputation interest of ordinary citizens and rendering them powerless to protect themselves...
 It is an ill-considered exercise of the power entrusted to this Court."

-William O. Douglas, on the other hand, felt that libel laws were too strict even as it was, and that leaving liability standards for private figures up to the states was too capricious:

-This of course leaves the simple negligence standard as an option with the jury free to impose damages upon a finding that the publisher failed to act as "a reasonable man."
-With such continued erosion of First Amendment protection, I fear that it may well be the reasonable man who refrains from speaking.
+Justice William O. Douglas, on the other hand, felt that libel laws were too strict as it was, and that leaving liability standards for private figures up to the states was too capricious: "This of course leaves the simple negligence standard as an option with the jury free to impose damages upon a finding that the publisher failed to act as 'a reasonable man.'
+With such continued erosion of First Amendment protection, I fear that it may well be the reasonable man who refrains from speaking."

-William Brennan joined him in fearing that the press in some states could be too easily restricted and practice self-censorship in reporting on public affairs as a result.
-Warren Burger's short dissent worried that the decision might make it less likely that lawyers would be willing to take the cases of unpopular clients.
+Justice William J. Brennan Jr. joined Douglas in fearing that the press in some states could be too easily restricted and practice self-censorship in reporting on public affairs as a result.

-Disposition
+Justice Warren E. Burger's short dissent expressed worry that the decision might make it less likely that lawyers would be willing to take the cases of unpopular clients.

+Aftermath and legacy

-Gertz won the retrial at District Court, which awarded him $400,000 (including $300,000 in punitive damages).
+Gertz won the retrial at district court, which awarded him $400,000 (including $300,000 in punitive damages) in damages.
 The verdict was sustained on appeal, and the case finally ended when the Supreme Court denied the John Birch Society certiorari in 1983.
 Gertz, a prominent civil libertarian, said that the jury verdict had not only vindicated him "but struck a blow for responsible journalism."

-Subsequent jurisprudence

-Since the majority opinion emphatically stated that there was "no such thing as a false idea," observers and libel law experts expected the court to define an opinion privilege against libel the next time an appropriate case came up.
-It took sixteen years, and they were surprised and disappointed by Milkovich v.
-Lorain Journal Co., which explicitly rejected the idea, saying that existing protections it had recognized were sufficient to meet the requirements of the First Amendment.
-Only in New York, where state courts have ruled all statements of opinion are protected as long as they do not allege illegal conduct, does the privilege exist.
+Since the majority opinion emphatically stated that there was "no such thing as a false idea," observers and libel law experts expected the Court to define an opinion privilege against libel the next time an appropriate case came up.
+However, Milkovich v.
+Lorain Journal Co.
+(1990) explicitly rejected the idea, saying that existing protections the Court had recognized were sufficient to meet the requirements of the First Amendment.
+Today, the privilege only exists in New York, where state courts have ruled that all statements of opinion are protected as long as they do not allege illegal conduct.